dojo/docs/dijit/form/TextBox.rst

 * If the input is a time, use `dijit.form.TimeTextBox <dijit/form/TimeTextBox>`_ which features a scrolling day-planner-like time chooser.
 * If the input is a list of values, use `dijit.form.FilteringSelect <dijit/form/FilteringSelect>`_.
 If you'd like to include free-form values too, use `dijit.form.ComboBox <dijit/form/ComboBox>`_.
 These two look like <select> controls but can use Dijit TextBox attributes as well.
-* If text can be validated with a regular expression, use `dijit.form.ValidatingTextBox <dijit/form/ValidatingTextBox>`_.
+* If text can be validated with a regular expression, use `dijit.form.ValidationTextBox <dijit/form/ValidationTextBox>`_.

 Examples